 You may also like: Escargot Farm Visit

-Labyrinth, by Kate Mosse, was the book which led me to Carcassonne, a town in the South of France.
+Labyrinth, by Kate Mosse, was the book that led me to Carcassonne, a town in the South of France.
 In simple terms, this is a time-slip, grail-quest novel, but this does it would be a disservice to say this book is just like The Da Vinci Code.

 Labyrinth is not merely a holiday read, jumping on the Grail bandwagon; it is well-researched and rich in historical fact, combined with a touch of magic.